dnikic/terminal-developer-workflow/README.md

 nnoremap d "_d
 nnoremap D "_D
 vnoremap d "_d
+"Select all with Ctrl a
+nnoremap <C-A> ggVG
 " Make vim use 256-color mode
 set t_Co=256
 " Section used for styling